Our Father Jacob

 Jacob's sojourn in Haran is narrated in Chapters 29−31.
 While there he gained a total of four wives, eleven sons and a daughter.
 Moses recounts the strange manner in which Jacob gained Leah and Rachel as brides by the trickery of his uncle Laban.
 Jacob agreed to 14 years of service as a bride price for the two women, but ended up staying 20 years (Gen 31:38).
 It reads almost like a soap opera and Laban is clearly painted as the villain of the drama.
 Indeed, Laban turned out to be manipulative crook who sought to cheat Jacob at every opportunity for his own material advantage (Gen 31:36-42).
 But after all Jacob's years of service to Laban the God of Abraham and of Isaac turned Laban's schemes against him and blessed Jacob with a large family and wealth in the form of extensive herds.

 Most Christian interpreters regard the polygamy of Jacob as offensive at least or immoral at worst.
 The main problem for this viewpoint is that nowhere in Scripture is the practice of polygamy classified as sinful, prohibited or even criticized (cf. Rom 4:15; 5:13).
 The divine legislation given to Israel contains very explicit descriptions of prohibited sexual activity.
 Polygamy is not one of them.
 If God had wanted only monogamy just one "thou shalt not" would have taken care of the matter.
 The spiritual and salvation implications for Jacob and his blood descendants would be very grave if polygamy were to be defined as immoral and wicked (cf. Deut 23:2; John 8:41).
+For further discussion of this subject see my article Polygamy.

 Meanwhile back in Canaan… Esau decided if he couldn't kill Jacob he would violate his parents' wishes and take more wives, a total of five (Gen 26:34; 28:9; 36:2-3).
 Moses notes that Isaac regarded Esau's courting of daughters of Canaan as evil (Gen 28:8), which means that Isaac finally recognized the character of his firstborn.
 He likely regretted his plan to pass the covenantal blessing to Esau and thanked God that his wife had the chutzpah to intervene.
 During Jacob's absence Esau not only gained wives but considerable wealth and power in the region (cf. Gen 32:4, 6; 33:9).